binarykitchen/videomail-client/README.md

 var videomailClient = new VideomailClient({siteName: 'my site name'})
 ```

-If you look into the `/examples` folder, you'll spot great examples on how to use these options the correct way.
+Looking at the examples in the `/examples` folder should give you some ideas how to use these.

 <a name="api"></a>
 ## API